Judicial Evidence Recording System

 NOTICE TO COUNSEL:

-Electronic evidence files (an Electronic Bench Book) shall be provided, by each party, on a single storage device such as a CD, DVD, or USB drive to the courtroom deputy for court proceedings where evidence presentation is required or prior to the beginning of trial (specified time will be referenced in the ORDER).
+Electronic evidence files (an Electronic Bench Book) shall be provided, by each party, using the Court's Electronic Evidence Online submission tool through CM/ECF (Utilities / Evidence Upload) to the courtroom deputy for court proceedings where evidence presentation is required or prior to the beginning of trial (specified time will be referenced in the ORDER).
 These files will be utilized BY THE COURT ONLY and will not be provided to an opposing party.

 JERS is NOT used by counsel during trial or other proceedings to present evidence.
 Exhibits shall be presented to the jury or the court by a laptop connection or by conventionally presenting exhibits using the electronic document camera.
 It is the responsibility of counsel that exhibits used during trial and all other proceedings coincide in exhibit number and image as the exhibits electronically submitted to the court and to substitute any documents that have been altered.